 In 1976, the Landes Higher Education Act guaranteed Hostos' existence as a community college of excellence in New York City.
-To accommodate our growing student population, the campus now has six buildings, three of which have been specially designed to meet the institution's need.
 Hostos takes pride in its well-equipped science, math, writing, and computer labs, its excellent physical education facilities, and its state-of-the-art theatres.
-Hostos is the CUNY College that has experienced the greatest growth in enrollment over the past decade.